 How to Choose the Best Type of Paint for Your House

-Updating your home with paint is an easy and efficient way to give it a fresh feel.
-Especially if you are planning on putting your home on the market, an exterior painting could help you sell quicker or for more money.
-Let’s look at how to choose the best type of paint for your house.
+Painting your home is an easy and efficient way to give it an update and a fresh feel.
+If you are planning on putting your home on the market, an exterior painting could help you sell quicker or for more money.
+In this article, we cover how to choose the best type of paint for your house.

-When you choose paint options, you’ll notice you can choose from two main options: oil or latex.
-Most often, latex is used in home because it offers easy cleaning and long term durability.
-It will also go on with less chance of bubbling than an oil-based paint because it is more breathable on the walls.
+Latex is a choice because it offers easy cleaning and long term durability.
+It will also go on with less chance of bubbling than an oil-based paint, because it is more breathable on the walls.

-Oil-based paints have their uses within your home too.
+Oil-based paints also have their uses within your home.
 They are great for use on real wood, since they will allow some of the wood’s characteristics to show through.
-Consider oil-based paint for places like wooden trim, stairs and architectural elements.
-These paints will require a longer drying time than a latex-based option.
+Consider oil-based paint for wooden trim, stairs and architectural elements.
+One important consideration may be that paint based in oil requires a longer drying time than a latex-based option.

 How are sheens used?